intro-to-git/intro-to-git.github.io/src/content/lessons/intro-to-git.md

 # commit the changes
 git commit -m "my first commit"

-# view the history of the repository
+# upload your changes to a shared repo
-git log
+git push
 ```

 <class-note>

 This basic loop is at the core of using git.
 We will spend a good amount
-of time unpacking and learning about each of these commands.
+of time unpacking and learning about each of these commands and more.

 </class-note>